PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass

-In the same figure, we also observe fluctuations for the $f_{\rm NL}=0$ simulation with respect to zero, which is expected due to the intrinsic cosmic variance of the simulation.

 Since both simulations originate from the same random phases, we expect the measurements of $b_\phi f_{\rm NL}$ to be highly correlated (\S\ref{sec:matching}).
-Therefore, if a perturbation is found in the Gaussian ($f_{\rm NL}=0$) simulation that lowers the measured $b_\phi f_{\rm NL}$, an equivalent perturbation is expected to be in the non-Gaussian ($f_{\rm NL}=100$) simulation, as we actually see in \autoref{fig:5_bphifnl_vs_b1}.
+Therefore, if we find perturbation in the Gaussian simulation ($f_{\rm NL}=0$) that lowers the measured $b_\phi f_{\rm NL}$, an equivalent perturbation is expected to appear in the non-Gaussian ($f_{\rm NL}=100$) simulation, as we see in \autoref{fig:5_bphifnl_vs_b1} indeed.

-We do this to compute the \textit{matched} data points from both simulations using \autoref{eq:delta_bphifnl} and obtain the green points in \autoref{fig:5_bphifnl_vs_b1}.
-These data points are expected to have less noise than the individual cases of the simulations and we find they are closer to the prediction from the {\it universality relation} ($p=1$).
+We apply Equations \ref{eq:delta_bphifnl} and \ref{eq:sig_delta_bphifnl} to compute the matched data points from both simulations, obtaining the green points in \autoref{fig:5_bphifnl_vs_b1}.
+We expect that these results have less noise than the individual cases of the simulations because of the correlations in the initial conditions.
+We find the green points to be closer to the prediction from the universality relation ($p=1$).